 In summary, utilise your archetype to inform your experiences.
-Prioritise emotions over new gimmicky functions and listen to what your customers are saying through engaging communities.
+Prioritise emotions over new gimmicky functions and listen to your customers’ comments through engaging communities.
 Simplify and create customer experiences that your customers will love.

 Keen to learn more about your experiences?
-Book a Customer Experience Assessment, a 45-minute Free Zoom call where I’ll personally go over; 7 point assessment of your brand experience across your website, digital landscape and give you 3 easy to implement experiences that will drive sales and foot traffic.
+Book a Customer Experience Assessment, a 45-minute Free Zoom call where I’ll personally go over; 7 point assessment of your brand experience across your website, and digital landscape and give you three easy to implement experiences that will drive sales and foot traffic.